the-teachingRSE-project/competencies/competencies.md

 to use all the skills highlighted to the same level of expertise.
-Therefore, @sec:how-much-to-know examines how much a person needs to know depending on their education or career level or on the type of projects they would like to be involved with.
+Therefore, @sec:how-much-to-know examines how much a person needs to know depending on their education or career level or the type of projects they would like to be involved with.
-In the same section, we provide an overview of what skills and limitations an RSE in different team structures typically has, and we give recommendations for organisations that need to support RSEs.
+In the same section, we provide an overview of what skills and limitations an RSE in different team structures typically has, and we give recommendations for organisations to support RSEs.
-@sec:rse-specialisations provides a list of RSE specialisations and discusses the level of skill needed to work in each of them, before we conclude the paper with details of future work in @sec:future-work and conclusions in @sec:conclusion.
+@sec:rse-specialisations provides a list of RSE specialisations and discusses the level of skill needed to work in each of them.
+We conclude the paper with details of future work in @sec:future-work and conclusions in @sec:conclusion.
-Finally, @sec:appendix provides an example curriculum in @subsec:examplemaster, a story like description of a fictional RSE career progression in @subsec:examplecareer, and a list of existing skills and certifications in related fields, in @subsec:existingframeworks.
+Finally, @sec:appendix provides an example curriculum in @subsec:examplemaster, a story-like description of a fictional RSE career progression in @subsec:examplecareer, and a list of existing skills and certifications in related fields, in @subsec:existingframeworks.

 ## Terminology

-Depending on the national research environments and processes that readers are familiar with, the notion of the terms *software* and *research* might differ.
+Depending on the national research environments and processes that readers are familiar with, the understanding of the terms *software* and *research* might differ.
 Therefore, to avoid ambiguities, we define these as follows:

 **Software**: Source code, documentation, tests, executables